 - Hold down the trunk button on the fob for more than 2 seconds (Model S or X); or

 - Open the trunk, find a little door on the driver’s side, and pop it off.
-There is a small lever (available on some 2014-2015 Model S cars and most newer cars), which when moved, releases the Charging Plug. (@drrob)
+There is a small lever available on newer cars, which when moved, releases the Charging Plug.

 - Slacker problems?
 Try this